Siege of Nöteborg (1702): Swedish surrender and aftermath

 Following the unrelenting but relatively fruitless assault on the fort by Russian forces, which lasted for 13 hours, the Swedish commandant accepted to capitulate on honorable conditions, realizing he could not defend the fortress for much longer.
 By then, the Russians had been able to take up position below one of the towers and had started mining.
 Another Russian force had managed to capture some houses just outside the gate, but these were set on fire by a Swedish detachment.
 To avoid massacre, Schlippenbach's whole garrison, with all their property, were allowed to depart to the next Swedish fort.
 According to Swedish sources, 83 soldiers left the Nöteborg fortress in "good condition to fight", taking another 156 wounded or sick.
 They took four light artillery guns, leaving 138 remaining pieces behind.
 The Russians had lost more men than the whole Swedish garrison, in all almost 600 dead and around 1,000 wounded.
 Swedish sources mentions more than 2,000 Russian losses during the assault, and a total of 6,000 during the whole siege.

 Peter immediately proceeded to repair the damage done to the fort, renaming it Shlisselburg (from German Schlüsselburg – "key-city").
 In the western bastion, the key given him by the Swedish commandant, a symbol that this fort was the key to the Neva, was built into the wall.
 When Peter was in St. Petersburg, he went to Schlisselburg every 2 November and feasted the capitulation.
-Menshikof, who had shown great military ability, was appointed governor of the newly named fort, and from this time dates his intimate friendship with Peter and his prominence in public life.
+Alexander Danilovich Menshikov who had shown great military ability, was appointed governor of the newly named fort, and from this time dates his intimate friendship with Peter and his prominence in public life.